 Professor Carol Harlow, QC, FBA, Emeritus Professor of Law at the London School of Economics.

 Professor Peter Ramsey, Professor of Law, London School of Economics.

 Professor Guglielmo Verdirame, Professor of International Law King’s College, London.

 Business, Finance and Economics:

-Mr Martin Davison is a retired tax consultant,now following academic pursuits ins early Christianity, palaeoanthropology, mathematics and Latin.
+Mr Martin Davison, retired tax consultant, now following academic pursuits in early Christianity, palaeoanthropology, mathematics and Latin.

 Mr Peter Udale, CEO Pembridge Analytics.

-Professor Nigel Biggar, Regius Prof of Moral and Pastoral Theology, and Canon of Christ Church, University of Oxford
+Professor Nigel Biggar, Regius Professor of Moral and Pastoral Theology, and Canon of Christ Church, University of Oxford.

-Professor Paul Elbourne, Professor of the Philosophy of Language, Magdalen College, Oxford University
+Professor Paul Elbourne, Professor of the Philosophy of Language, Magdalen College, University of Oxford.

-Professor John Gray Political Philosopher, broadcaster and writer.
-Formerly Professor of European Thought at the LSE.
+Professor John Gray, political philosopher, broadcaster and writer.
+Formerly Professor of European Thought at the London School of Economics.